-- 209 ABR incorrectly gives the date as May 9th Greenfinch Chloris chloris A common breeding resident, passage migrant, and winter visitor which has declined recently due to infection.
-The BBS results show a 73% decrease since 1994 and the chart below shows the annual percentage fluctuations.
+1999, a juvenile trapped in the Gordano Valley on September 13th 141 ABR incorrectly gives the date as May 9th Greenfinch Chloris chloris A common breeding resident, passage migrant, and winter visitor which has declined recently due to infection.
+The BBS results show a 69% decrease since 1994 and the chart below shows the annual percentage fluctuations.